 Keyed Locks – These you’ve no doubt seen before.
 They are your standard handle and key lock and they work on most windows, including those mentioned above.

 Hinged Wedge Locks – These are less commonly seen.
 They still allow for ventilation but will limit the space in which the window can be opened, much like the pin locks.

 Sash jammers – As you’ve probably noticed from the name, this security feature mostly focuses on sash windows.
 They’re installed on the window sash itself, with the sole purpose of holding the window shut when closed.

-Along with the cheapness of these security options, you often get more than one per pack, which allows you to secure multiple windows at one time.
+Along with the cheapness options for window protection from burglars, you often get more than one per pack, which allows you to secure multiple windows at one time.

 3. Upgrade the glass

 Many people wonder “How can I make my window glass stronger?”.
 Well, This option might be a bit pricier.
 It involves refitting your windows with strengthened glass that can hold up to more considerable amounts of force than standard glass.
 So, what are the most burglar proof windows?
 The options here are laminated glass, tempered glass and plexiglass.

 Laminated and tempered glass is strengthened glass that takes a lot of force to shatter.
 Think of the glass in London skyscrapers and you’ll no doubt be familiar with these types.
 These types of glass can be used in residential homes, too, the only problem being that they are expensive and difficult to install.

 If you were looking to reinforce your windows with strengthened glass, we would recommend you only do the bottom floor of your house.
 These are the windows that are most at risk, so protecting them should be a priority as opposed to your upstairs windows, which should help keep down the costs.